Removing A Tub To Create A Large Walk in ShowerKillearn Lakes Neighborhood, Tallahassee

-The bath floor tile is also from bedrosians.
-Its a large, 24″x24″ tile called Metro Long Island.
-Because the shower is barrier free and has a linear drain we were able to use the same tile on the shower floor as on the bath floor (which loosk awesome!).
+The bath floor tile is also from Bedrosian.
+It’s a large, 24″x24″ tile called Metro Long Island.
+Because the shower is barrier-free and has a linear drain we were able to use the same tile on the shower floor as on the bath floor.

 The wall color is Benjamin Moore Snowbound.
-The doors and trim are done in High Refective White from Sherman Williams.
+The doors and trim are done in High Reflective White from Sherman Williams.

-We’ve been developing relationships with quality trade partners for years and we tend to use the same subcontractors over and over again because we trust their work and have deleloped a great working relationship with them that helps make projects run smoother.
+We’ve been developing relationships with quality trade partners for years.
+We tend to use the same subcontractors because we trust their work and have developed a great working relationship with them.
+This helps projects run smoother.